-I can name the few, albeit serious, disadvantages of something like starting your own business.
+I can name the few, albeit serious, disadvantages of working for yourself.
 The biggest one is uncertainty and inconsistency of revenue, especially at the very beginning.
-As opposed to day jobs most people have, fending for yourself can be tough, more so at the very beginning when you haven't quite figured out all the quirks of the thing you do and the client base hasn't grown big enough.
+As opposed to a day job most people have, fending for yourself can be tough, more so at the very beginning when you haven't quite figured out all the quirks of the thing you do and the client base hasn't grown big enough.
 The other distinct disadvantage is that it requires a great deal of willpower and discipline and very few people have it, hence the relatively low amount engaged in self-employment.

 The advantages, however, are quite numerous and easy to understand.
-Working for yourself means there is no wage ceiling, you can potentially be making much more money than you normally would at a regular job.
-You also have the luxury of flexible timetable most of the time, you can plan your day to your liking and this in itself is worth a lot in today's world of fluster and needless haste.
+Working for yourself there is no wage ceiling, you can potentially be making much more money than you normally would at a regular job.
+You also have the luxury of flexible time-table most of the time, you can plan your day to your liking and this in itself is worth a lot in today's world of fluster and needless haste.
 Finally, self-employment can scale and grow and eventually become a business, even a company of your own - a real dream for many people.